Luca-Skyline/fantasy-game-2024/story/dragon_story.md

 - Volcano

 #### Tundra:
 Home to the White dragons of ice.
 White dragons are cold and dark, they're highly religous and prophetic, and they've got a knack for saying a lot while saying nothing at all.
 The ancient dragon ancestor who lived here was named Frostfang.
-He was killed by the humans, but his lair is still there and within it his immortal dragon soul.
+They were killed by the humans, but tehir lair is still there and within it their immortal dragon soul.

 Tundra enounters/locations:
 - Long journeys and paths with natural enemies and dead ends (as well as mysterious lore written in places)
-- Human outposts, at high elevations, that launch rocks at him.
+- Human outposts, at high elevations, that launch rocks at you.
 - Haunted ghost colony
 - Psuedodragon colony (off-bread small dragon humanoids) that is suffering at the hands of the humans and must be saved/relocated to a nearby location
 - White dragon lair